MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 To improve the accuracy of our prediction, we thought of a couple steps to experiment to see which features would increase the accuracy score and why.

-First, we recognize that decision trees are very prone to overfitting, and in order to solve this problem, we updated our model to a random forest.
+First, we recognize that decision trees are very prone to overfitting, and in order to solve this problem, we updated our model to a **Random Forest**.
+Random forests are also better at error reduction and allows feature selection, which adds more randomness that can improve accuracy of our prediction.